The Dark Age of Sigmar

 Competition time remaining

-The competition runs until midnight (UK time) on Halloween
+The competition runs until midnight (UK time) on Sunday 12th November

 The Treeman Ancients of the Black Sloth Hell are made of rotten wood from the drowned forest.
 They live among the mangrove roots and submerged trees, and scavenge to find animal bones with which to repair their decomposing bodies.
 Once proud and graceful, their fate mirrors that of their Aelven protectors: a tragic, half-existence.
 Their mournful cries echo through the lifeless swamp.